Kavin-Palanisamy/galaxy-animation/README.md

 ## 🚀 Getting Started

-Simply open `index.html` or `galaxy.html` in any modern web browser.
+Simply open `index.html` or `galaxy.html` in any modern web browser